aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

 We make several assumptions on the input:

   1. The polyhedron defined by *H* is full-dimensional.
-  2. No equality is a positive multiple of another one.
+  2. No inequality is a positive multiple of another one.
   3. We are given a vertex *z* in the interior of the polyhedron defined by *H*.

 These assumptions can be guaranteed using *d LP(d,n)* processing time.
 See [2] for details.